rahi-lab/targettrack/README.md

 1. Clone this repository ("git clone https://github.com/lpbsscientist/targettrack").
 2. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
+3. In your command line, run each of the commands in install.txt (except the first, if you have already cloned the repository).
-3. Follow the instructions of install.txt to create a virtual environment and install the necessary packages.
+This will create a virtual environment and install the necessary packages.
-4. Run the program from your command line with `python3 gui_launcher.py [dataset name]`
+4. Place your `.h5` data file in the folder called "data" then run the program from your command line with `python3 gui_launcher.py [dataset name]`, where `[dataset name]` is the name of your file.

 # Running demo
 We guide you step-by-step through the demo:
-1. open the sample file using `python3 gui_launcher.py epfl10_CZANet_Final.h5`
+1. Open the sample file using `python3 gui_launcher.py epfl10_CZANet_Final.h5`
   <p align="center">
   <img src="src/Images/start.png" width=600>
   </p>

-2. check the `Overlay mask` checkbox to see the annotated frames' masks.
-Notice that the present neurons in each frame are marked with blue in the neuron bar and absent ones by red.
+2. Check the `Overlay mask` checkbox to see the annotated frames' masks.
+Notice that the present neurons in each frame are marked with blue in the neuron bar on top and absent ones by red.
   <p align="center">
   <img src="src/Images/OverlayMask.png" width=600>
   </p>
 3. Highlight the masks by pressing on their corresponding key in the neuron bar.
-The highlighted neurons' key becomes green as you can see in the figure below.
+The highlighted neurons' key becomes green as you can see in the figure below (orange when the highlighted neuron is absent).
 You can change the label of the highlighted neurons by pressing the `Renumber` button in the `Annotate` tab.
 <p align="center">
 <img src="src/Images/Highlight10.png" width=600>
 </p>
 4. In order to train the neural network, open the `NN` tab.
 Set the number of training set, validation set, and epochs in the corresponding boxes and press the `Train Mask Prediction Neural network` button.
 Once you enter the name of the run, the program will copy the file in the `data/data_temp` folder and train the neural network on the new file.
 <p align="center">
 <img src="src/Images/NNtrain.png" width=600>
 </p>
 5. To check the performance of the neural network, open the file in `data/data_temp`.
 Choose the run name under `Select NN masks`.
 You can see the predictions for all frames if you check the `Overlay mask` checkbox.
 Below you can see the NN predictions for frame 115 (left) by the run `CZANet_Final`, which was trained on 5 frames (right).
 <p align="center">
 <img src="src/Images/unannotatedFrame.png" width=400>